-When you get convicted of a felony, it will stay on your criminal record.
-An expungement may be available if you did not get sentenced to prison.
-An expungement will not seal, erase, or make a conviction unfindable.
-An expungement will show an arrest, a conviction, a period of probation successfully served, and a dismissal under Section 1203.4 of the Penal Code.
+It’s important to note that expunging a felony from your record will not seal, erase, or make the conviction unfindable.
+Instead, it will show an arrest, a conviction, a period of probation successfully served, and a dismissal under Section 1203.4 of the Penal Code.

 A felony is defined as a crime of high gravity that is punishable by more than a year in prison.
 Unlike a misdemeanor charge, felonies tend to come with more severe sentences and can critically affect your rights.